tannpv/react-adminlte-clean-arch/docs/search-features-overview.md

 # Search Features Overview

-This document provides a quick overview of all search functionality implemented in the React AdminLTE Clean Architecture application.
+This document provides a quick overview of all search functionality implemented in the Modern Admin Dashboard application.

 ## Available Search Features